reamp/server/README.md

  * better parsing similar to amp/aerys style
  * support async and promises in components

+## Reamp server
+This is base component of reamp.
+It used for creating socket server

 ## Installation

 This package can be installed as a [Composer](https://getcomposer.org/) dependency.